ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 # Manual PMS install on Proxmox

-This section walks you through a manual setup of a Perfect Media Server on Proxmox.
+This step-by-step guide walks you through a manual setup of a Perfect Media Server on Proxmox.
 It was written at the start of 2025 and tested against Proxmox v8.3.2, and updated in June 2026 against Proxmox v9.2.3.

 By the end of this section, you will have a functioning system.
 Proxmox will be the base OS, we'll cover the basics of partitioning drives and configuring them to use mergerfs, as well as some other useful stuff like how to setup shares with samba etc.